LucienV1/bash-bulk-whoapi/README.md

 A bash script to call the whoapi.com availability api from a list of domains.

 # Requirements
-- jq installed `sudo apt install jq` on Ubuntu to install. (this is to parse the JSON of the api response.)
+- jq installed. `sudo apt install jq` on Ubuntu to install. (this is to parse the JSON of the api response.)
-- bash
+- bash.
 This script has been tested to work on Ubuntu 20.04.6 LTS.

 # Usage